 The solicitor will be dedicated to trying to ensure you receive the right level of compensation for your injuries.
 They’ll use their experience (some have up to 30 years) and their understanding of UK legislation to try and answer any objections raised by the defendant’s legal team.

-If you’d like to begin a claim for an ear injury caused by somebody else, you can contact us in a number of ways.
+If you’d like to begin ear injury claims for injuries caused by somebody else, you can contact us in a number of ways.
 You can:

 - Call us free on 0800 073 8801.
 Our expert advisors are waiting to answer your questions.